CLEARING UP THE MIST AROUND THE GREAT APES

 The decline in western lowland gorilla populations led to a change in their conservation status from “endangered” to “critically endangered” in 2007.
 It is estimated that the total western lowland gorilla population in Odzala-Kokoua National Park dropped from 42,000 to 20,000.

 In 2002 an Ebola outbreak killed 130 of the 143 western lowland gorillas primatologist Magda Bermejo had been working with in Republic of Congo’s forests, along with thousands of other primates and humans.
 Click here to read more about the gorillas with whom Magda works (Takes you to another page in this magazine)

 A 2004 Ebola outbreak killed up to 95 percent of the western lowland gorillas that frequented Lokoué forest clearing in the Odzala-Kokoua National Park.

-The Ebola virus does not threaten other apes and chimpanzees with extinction, but it has reduced the western lowland gorilla population to a point where it can no longer sustain itself in the face of hunting, loss of habitat and other influences.
+The Ebola virus does not threaten other apes and chimpanzees with extinction.
+Still, it has reduced the western lowland gorilla population to a point where it can no longer sustain itself in the face of hunting, loss of habitat and other influences.
 Gorillas breed slowly, and optimistic estimates predict it would take the population 75 years to recover from its present situation.
-Most of the gorillas that survived are young males, meaning the social structures changed and smaller groups predominated.
+Most gorillas that survived were young males, meaning the social structures changed, and smaller groups predominated.
 This affects the normally strong sense of social cohesion and protection found in larger groups.
 This also makes them more susceptible to stress brought on by poaching.